Our international family lawyers regularly advise on cases involving complex international aspects

 - Same sex couples seeking advice on their foreign marriage or civil partnership

 - Foreign lawyers

-A. Foreign nationals living abroad who want to divorce in England & Wales
+A. Can foreign nationals living abroad divorce in England & Wales?

 - Can I divorce in England even if I’m not from here?
 Yes.
 One of you requires a link to the jurisdiction through habitual residence or domicile.
-If you hold assets in this jurisdiction, it can be of advantage to divorce in England too.
+If you hold assets in this jurisdiction, it can be advantageous to divorce in England too.